 Resist the tendency to stick your elbows out to the sides, hunch your shoulders up or lean forward onto the machine’s rails.
 Doing so will decrease the effectiveness of your workouts and result in a lower calorie burn.

-Keep your shoulders down and relaxed.
-Place your foot firmly onto the step, your toes pointing slightly outwards, and drive your heel into the step.
+With your shoulders down and relaxed, place your right foot firmly onto the step, driving your heel into it, with your toes pointing slightly outwards.

-Using the Stairmaster this way, you will get a great lower body workout that hits all of the right muscles.
+Using the Stairmaster this way, you will get a great lower body workout that hits all the right muscles.

-6 Stairmaster Benefits
+The Primary Stairmaster Benefits

 -